 3. Lemon Poppy Muffins – Cook Eat Paleo

 These taste like regular muffins even though they are made with coconut flour.
 They are still moist and fluffy.
-After a lot of testing Lisa was finally able to make it happen.
+After a lot of testing, Lisa was finally able to make it happen.
 They are made with fresh lemon and lemon juice and poppy seeds that add a sweet crunch.
 Since they are made in the food processor the batter can be made fairly quickly.
 They will certainly satisfy your cravings.

 4. Peach Ginger Muffins – 40 Aprons

 These ginger peach muffins are tender and moist which are full of fresh peaches with fresh ginger flavor.
 They don’t taste like they’re Paleo.
 They taste like a muffin you might buy from a bakery.
 They have a carrot base which adds moistness and veggie goodness.
 Honey adds a little delicate sweetness but not too much.
 The coconut oil gives them a good texture.
-The ground and fresh ginger turns them into a more than average peach muffin.
+The ground and fresh ginger turn them into a more than average peach muffin.

 5. Lemon Poppy Seed Muffins – Civilized Caveman Cooking